Regis Philbin: Health and death

 Philbin had an angioplasty in 1993.
 On March 14, 2007, he underwent triple bypass surgery at Weill Cornell Medical Center because of plaque in his arteries.
 Before the surgery, Philbin talked with David Letterman, for whom he had substituted on Late Show with David Letterman during Letterman's own quintuple bypass surgery.
 After Philbin's successful heart surgery, he returned to the show on April 26.
 On December 1, 2009, Philbin had hip replacement surgery.
 He returned to his regular hosting duties on January 4, 2010.
 In May 2010, he underwent surgery to have a blood clot removed from his calf, and returned to work the next day.

-Philbin died from heart disease due to coronary artery disease at a hospital in Greenwich, Connecticut, on July 25, 2020 at the age of 88.
+Philbin died from heart disease due to coronary artery disease at a hospital in Greenwich, Connecticut, on July 25, 2020, at the age of 88.
 His funeral was held at the Basilica of the Sacred Heart and he is buried in Cedar Grove Cemetery, both on the campus of his alma mater, the University of Notre Dame.

+In October 2020, just three months after his death.
+Jimmy Kimmel, current host of Millionaire, closed the episode with the following speech before showing a montage of Philbin's past appearances on the show:

+"Before we bring this show to a close, I want to take a moment to mention the real host of this program: a delightful man named Regis.
+Everyone knew him by his first name.
+I had the pleasure of knowing Regis personally, and spending time with him and his wife Joy at my home—at his home.
+And I will tell you, he was exactly the same off the air as he was on it.
+He was so much fun, so full of energy, and truly one of the great television personalities.
+Regis was here with us on this set to visit us, and to support us the day we started taping which meant a lot to me.
+And to honor him, our producer Michael Davies, ABC, Sony and I are making donations to his favorite charities: The Food Bank, New York City and the center for the homeless in South Bend in the name of the Philbin family.
+We'd like to send love to Joy and Regis, uh, his daughters, and-and grandchildren.
+This show Millionaire is one of the most popular shows ever.
+One-point-three million Americans tuned in every night to watch it largely because of this man, Regis Philbin!"